nikolatulechki/semanticElections/analysis/tasks.md

 uri mismatch - decide on common pattern and stick to it! remove jurisdiction from uris where section is present

+1. Local party --> party not existing for jurisdiction:32

 1. mapping for pi2013
 1. party uris for pi2017 are fucked up
 1. documentaition